Bundoran: Education

-On Railway Road stands the St Louis School, which was built in 1892.
+On Railway Road stands the St Louis Convent School, which was built in 1892.
 The buildings included a School and residence for the Sisters of St Louis.
 One of the buildings still stands today.
-Around the same time, the Sisters of St Louis had their secondary school beside the Old Grand Central Cinema in the premises known as The Sea View Hotel.
+In 1958, the Sisters of St Louis moved their Monaghan school, St. Martha's Industrial School, to Bundoran on a site beside the Old Grand Central Cinema in the premises known as The Sea View Hotel.
+The school closed in 1966.
+After its closure, St. Martha's was accused of child abuse and in June 2002 legal action was brought against it by numerous former pupils.
+One account in 1963 was where some girls had run away from the school and had their hair cropped when they returned.
+An investigation at the time resulted in two nuns being removed.

 The St Joseph's orphanages were erected from funds bequeathed by the late Miss Sarah Crudden, Newtownbutler.
-These buildings later became known as Ard Lughaidh, much of the building was stone and also had a large sports and theatre hall all of which in 2006 the VEC demolished them.
+In August 1957, St Joseph's was closed and transferred to St Louis under the name "St. Martha's".
+These buildings later became known as Ard Lughaidh Secondary School, much of the building was stone and also had a large sports and theatre hall all of which in 2006 the VEC demolished them.
 All that is left on the lands is the extension area used till the 1980s by 'live in' students of the Ard Lughaidh.
 This is now under the Donegal Adventure Centre ownership.
 Due to the decreasing class sizes in Ard Lughaigh in the 1990s the school faced closure and some students moved to Ballyshannon.
 Some of the St. Louis nuns moved to the St. Louis building at Railway Road, however, a lot moved away.